martielafreitas/HLApop4Cas9/README.md

 # HLApop4Cas9
-Analysis of Cas9 protein epitopes and HLA variation between the three major ethnical population groups
+R code for analysis of Cas9 protein epitopes and HLA variation between the three major ethnical population groups.

+This work has been published, and you can fint it at: <DOI>